 - You may need to supply evidence of your membership with a relevant body, such as the Chartered Financial Analyst Institute of Australia, among others.

-Additionally, you’ll need to meet general home loan requirements.
+Additionally, you’ll need to meet general home loan requirements to get your loan approved.
 This means you’ll need a strong credit score and deposit (up to 10%).
 The latter doesn’t have to be cash savings.
 Remember, if you’re not a first-time buyer, you can use the equity on another property to reduce your loan amount.

 Consider working with a Mortgage Broker

-Consider working with a Sydney mortgage broker to ensure that you get the best mortgage rates, avoid paying LMI, and optimise your accountant home loan.
+Consider working with a Sydney mortgage broker to ensure that you get the best mortgage rates, avoid paying LMI fees, and optimise your accountant home loan.
 Mortgage brokers are industry experts.
-With a panel of lenders at their back, they can negotiate the best interest rates for you.
+With a panel of lenders at their back, mortgage brokers can negotiate the best interest rates for you.

 Home loans don’t have to be so expensive.
 As an accountant, you should take advantage of the discounts and waive LMI.
 Speak to a mortgage broker about how you can supply evidence of your profession.
 Not only can they help you save upfront costs, such as LMI, but they can ensure Australian citizens save significant sums throughout the entire course of their home loan.